standardgalactic/agnosticlines/README.md

 ### Hi there! ✨

-I'm agnosticlines, you probably know me elsewhere.
+I'm agnosticlines, if you're reading this you probably know me elsewhere.
 I'm not a bot, I star a lot of things and follow a lot of people but I am a human.

 I have an interest in:
  * reverse engineering